-UPDATE: On September 9, 2022, USCIS published a final rule on public charge that is set to go into effect on December 23, 2022.
-Until then, USCIS will continue following longstanding prior public charge policy, the 1999 “field guidance.”
+UPDATE: On September 9, 2022, USCIS published a final rule on public charge that went into effect on December 23, 2022.
+USCIS will apply the new rule to all adjustment of status applications involving a public charge test postmarked on or after December 23, 2022.
+For applications filed before that date, USCIS will apply longstanding prior public charge policy, the 1999 “field guidance.”

 The new rule essentially codifies the 1999 guidance, with some added details and protections, strengthening the public charge guidance that we have had for more than two decades.
-At this time, the 1999 guidance is in effect.
-Under both current policy and the new rule once it goes into effect, it is safe for immigrants and their families to use health, nutrition, and housing programs for which they qualify.
+Under both current policy and the new rule, it is safe for immigrants and their families to use health, nutrition, and housing programs for which they qualify.
 Health care programs, including Medicaid and COVID care, housing, food programs, and many other vital services are safe to use.

 In addition, many eligible immigrants can pursue legal status without fear of the harsh public charge rule.
 Only those deemed likely to be primarily dependent on cash aid for income maintenance or long-term care at government expense could be denied for public charge.